mym0us3r/WAZUH-Process-Tree-Viewer/README.md

 WPTV transforms raw Windows Security Logs (Event ID 4688) and Sysmon telemetry into interactive, draggable process trees - enabling analysts to trace process lineages during Threat Hunting and Incident Response operations.
 Correlated with all 15 Sysmon detection EIDs and 22 critical Windows Audit Event IDs for hashes, network connections, loaded DLLs, dropped files, clipboard changes, registry modifications, pipe events, privilege escalation, persistence, and more.

-> **Disclaimer:** WPTV is an independent open-source project.
-It is not affiliated with, endorsed by, or maintained by the Wazuh project.
-"Wazuh" is used solely to describe compatibility with the Wazuh platform.
+> **Disclaimer:** WPTV is an independent open-source project developed as part of my contributions to the Wazuh community through the Wazuh Ambassador Program.
+While it is built to integrate with and enhance the Wazuh platform, it is not an official Wazuh product and is not maintained or endorsed by the Wazuh team.
+The name "Wazuh" is used solely to describe compatibility with the platform.

 --------------------------------
 > Version: 2.1